Records Request Regulation 118

 II.
 Public Records Requests & Releases of Information to Individuals

-A. An administrator, faculty member or staff member who receives a request for public records directly from an individual should forward a copy of this regulation to the requestor, noting in particular the requirement that the request must be in writing and submitted to the Director of Communications &Marketing Coordinator.
+A. An administrator, faculty member or staff member who receives a request for public records directly from an individual should forward a copy of this regulation to the requestor, noting in particular the requirement that the request must be in writing and submitted to the Director of Strategic Communications.

 III.
 Examining Personnel Files & Records